learngermanghana/email/README.md

 ## Weekly Team Tasks

-Run `streamlit run todo.py` to manage weekly team tasks.
+Launch the main app with `streamlit run email.py` and open the **📝 Weekly Tasks** tab to manage weekly team tasks.

 The page lets you: